WRDW-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In 2004, WRDW-DT2 signed on as a UPN affiliate, replacing WBEK-CA (now sister station WAGT-CD) as the market's affiliate.
 WRDW-DT2 later became a MyNetworkTV affiliate when that network launched on September 5, 2006.

 WRDW-TV previously carried weather information on 12.3.
 In January 2011, it was replaced with The Country Network, which in turn was replaced with Antenna TV in late May 2013.

-By spring 2017, WRDW-DT2 upgraded its over-the-air digital signal into 1080i high definition; thus offering over-the-air access to the high definition feed for MyNetworkTV for the first time in the Augusta, Georgia market.
+By spring 2017, WRDW-DT2 upgraded its over-the-air digital signal into 1080i high definition; thus offering over-the-air access to the high definition feed for MyNetworkTV for the first time in the Augusta market.

 On May 1, 2019, WRDW added a simulcast of WAGT on DT2, thus moving MyNetworkTV to DT3 and dropping Antenna TV.

 Analog-to-digital conversion

-WRDW-TV turned off its analog signal, 12, on June 12, 2009.
+WRDW-TV turned off its analog signal, over VHF channel 12, on June 12, 2009.
 The station then changed its pre-transition UHF channel 31 to VHF channel 12.